📢 Latest Update: UGC Discontinues CARE Journal Listing: New Guidelines for Selecting Peer-Reviewed Journals View Now

 About the Journal

-Research & Reviews: A Journal of Toxicology [2231-3834 (e)] is a peer-reviewed open access journal launched in 2011 and focused on the publication of current research work carried out under Toxicology.
+Research and Reviews: A Journal of Toxicology [2231-3834 (e)] is a peer-reviewed open access journal launched in 2011 and focused on the publication of current research work carried out under Toxicology.
 It is concerned with the harmful effects of chemical, biological and physical agents in biological systems that establish the extent of damage to living organisms.

 View full focus & scope More